Strained Layer Crystalline Undulator

 From technological point of view, SASP CU is more challenging than LALP CU.
 For moderate projectile energy $E \lesssim 1$ GeV, it is necessary to bend the crystal with a period shorter than one micron.
 The purpose of the present letter is to analyze whether the manufacturing of such crystals is possible within presently existing technologies.

 Several techniques have been proposed to produce LALP CU.
-At the very beginning \cite{Kaplin1980,Baryshevsky1980}, it was suggested to use ultrasonic waves to bend the crystal.
+At the very beginning \cite{Kaplin1980a,Baryshevsky1980}, it was suggested to use ultrasonic waves to bend the crystal.
 However this idea appeared to be too challenging from the technical point of view and, therefore, it is still waiting for its experimental implementation.
 The attenuation of the acoustic wave is inversely proportional to its wavelength. i.e. the shorter the undulator period, the stronger is the attenuation.
 Therefore, using ultrasound in the case of the SASP CU would be even more difficult or even impossible.

 A few other technologies utilize the idea of imposing periodic stresses on the surface of the crystal sample.
-It can be accomplished by making regularly spaced grooves on the crystal surface either by a diamond blade \cite{Bellucci:2002dy,Guidi:2005ya} or by means of laser-ablation \cite{Balling:2009zz}.
+It can be accomplished by making regularly spaced grooves on the crystal surface either by a diamond blade \cite{Bellucci2002c,Guidi2005,Bagli2014a} or by means of laser-ablation \cite{Balling2009}.

 Alternatively, the periodic stress can be imposed by deposing strips of a different material on the surface of the crystal.
 It was initially proposed to use crystalline materials with similar but slightly different lattice constants \cite{Avakian2002}.
-Later, it was found more practical to depose Si$_3$N$_4$ layers onto the surface of a silicon crystal \cite{Guidi:2005ya}.
+Later, it was found more practical to depose Si$_3$N$_4$ layers onto the surface of a silicon crystal \cite{Guidi2005}.
 Deposition takes place at high temperature.
 The stress appears after cooling the crystal to the room temperature due to different coefficients of thermal expansion of the crystal and the deposed material.

+Recently, inducing a sub-surface stress of a silicon crystal by implantation of He$^{+}$ ions has been studied \cite{Bellucci2015}.